fuminoritanizawa/webpage/content/authors/admin/_index.md

 - Visitors
 ---

-Fumi is an undergraduate student at <a href="https://www.hmc.edu/"> Harvey Mudd College</a>. majoring in Mathematical and Computational Biology.
+Fumi is an undergraduate student majoring in Mathematical and Computational Biology at <a href="https://www.hmc.edu/"> Harvey Mudd College</a>.

-He has worked on research molecular genetics, evolutionary development, and behavioral biology projects at the National University of Singapore (Prof. <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>), Shizuoka University (Prof. <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>), and Harvey Mudd College (Prof. <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>).
-Among many exciting fields, he is currently fascinated by both molecular and evolutionary genetics.
+He has completed research projects in molecular genetics, evolutionary development, and behavioral biology at the National University of Singapore with Professor <a href="https://lepdata.org/monteiro/">Antonia Monteiro</a>, Shizuoka University with Professor <a href="https://green.shizuoka.ac.jp/staff_en/166/">Hiroyuki Takemoto</a>, and Harvey Mudd College with Professor <a href="https://www.hmc.edu/biology/faculty-staff/jae-hur/">Jae Hur</a>.
+He is currently particularly interested in both molecular and evolutionary genetics.

-Born in Japan and raised in Tokyo, London, and Los Angeles, he is culturally adaptable, speaking both Japanese and English.
-He describes himself as passionate, adaptable, and patient.
-Outside the lab, he is a gym rat, who loves coffee, scuba diving and traveling.
+Born in Japan and raised in Tokyo, London, and Los Angeles, Fumi is culturally adaptable and fluent in both Japanese and English.
+He considers himself to be passionate, adaptable, and patient.
+In his free time, he enjoys going to the gym, drinking coffee, scuba diving, and traveling.

 <br>